Human Resources Internship Experience 1.A: Staff Training, Onboarding, Professional Development, and Progress Tracking System Improvement

 Note: Think of this internship as an opportunity to apply the skills you’ve gained in the classroom to real world situations, not as an introduction to skills or an alternative to classes.
 Also, look for us to give you the kind of real-world business context and feedback that professors generally cannot provide, not only about your specific skill area but (perhaps more importantly!) feedback from perspectives outside of your major such as how various other aspects of the business drive needs and decisions for your projects.

-Relevant Future Careers: HR Consultant/Manager, Project Development Manager, People Operations Coordinator, Organizational Psychologist, Occupational Psychologist, Onboarding Specialist
+Relevant Future Careers include but are not limited to: HR Consultant, HR Manager, Project Development Manager, People Operations Coordinator, Organizational Psychologist, Occupational Psychologist, Onboarding Specialist

 Quantitative Resume Accomplishments: After completing this internship, depending on the projects completed, here are the top accomplishments that you might be able to add to your resume: